kp9001/awesome/README.md

 - `alt+n` -- move to next track on mocp
 - `alt+shift+n` -- move to previous track on mocp

+These tools assume you have a playlist saved in the program mocp.
+You can install this with `sudo apt install mocp` and learn how to use it with `mocp --help` and pressing `?` inside the `mocp` terminal interface.

 ### Screenshots

 - `print` -- screenshot everything (all screens)